sharkymark/v2-templates/faq.md

     <summary>How to add an enterprise license</summary>
 <br/>

-Contact sales@coder.com to get a v2 enterprise trial key.
+Contact https://coder.com/trial or sales@coder.com to get a v2 enterprise trial key.

 <br/>